 b.
+TRAINING ASPECTS

-TRAINING Are aware of the characteristics of STEAM education.
-ASPECTS • Are aware of the characteristics of inclusive education for students with mild disabilities. • Have interest in learning how to implement the STEAM program in regular groups. • Have interest in learning how to implement the STEAM program using information and communication technologies (Jurado et al., 2020).
-Have interest in learning how to apply inclusive education for students with mild disabilities. • Are able to make good use of information and communication technologies with students with mild disabilities (Cabero-Almenara et al., 2022; Fernández-Batanero et al., 2019, 2020, 2022). • Are interested in learning how to implement the STEAM program for the inclusion of students with mild disabilities. • Are aware that the STEAM program can be applied to all students, including those with mild disabilities. • Are aware that all teachers can implement the STEAM program, without the need to be specialised in Science, Technology, Engineering, Arts or Mathematics.
-Are aware of the particularities of students with specific learning disabilities, mild intellectual disabilities, ADHD and mild benavioural • Know how to carry out the assessment process for students with mild disabilities Are sensitised to educational inclusion, regardless of their years of teaching experience or whether or not they are special education teachers (Anzano, 2015; Campo et al., 2010; Cornoldi et al., 2018; Fiuza-Asorey et al., 2021; González-Gil et al., 2016; Mónico et al., 2020; Solís et al., 2019). • Are able to raise awareness of educational inclusion among non- disabled learners.
-Know useful didactic methodologies for working with students with mild disabilities. • Know how to make use of STEAM-based digital educational activities in the classroom (Lara et al., 2020).
+- Are aware of the characteristics of STEAM education. - Are aware of the characteristics of inclusive education for students with mild disabilities. - Have interest in learning how to implement the STEAM program in regular groups. - Have interest in learning how to implement the STEAM program using information and communication technologies (Jurado et al., 2020). - Have interest in learning how to apply inclusive education for students with mild disabilities. - Are able to make good use of information and communication technologies with students with mild disabilities (Cabero-Almenara et al., 2022; Fernández-Batanero et al., 2019, 2020, 2022). - Are interested in learning how to implement the STEAM program for the inclusion of students with mild disabilities. - Are aware that the STEAM program can be applied to all students, including those with mild disabilities. - Are aware that all teachers can implement the STEAM program, without the need to be specialised in Science, Technology, Engineering, Arts or Mathematics. - Are aware of the particularities of students with specific learning disabilities, mild intellectual disabilities, ADHD and mild behavioural problems in order to feel confident and able to meet their needs.

+Know how to carry out the accomment process for students with Know how to carry out the assessment process for students with mild disabilities.
+Are sensitised to educational inclusion, regardless of their years of teaching experience or whether or not they are special education teachers (Anzano, 2015; Campo et al., 2010; Cornoldi et al., 2018; Fiuza-Asorey et al., 2021; González-Gil et al., 2016; Mónico et al., 2020; Solís et al., 2019).
+Are able to raise awareness of educational inclusion among non- disabled learners.
+Know useful didactic methodologies for working with students with mild disabilities.
+Know how to make use of STEAM-based digital educational activities in the classroom (Lara et al., 2020).
 Know how to implement teaching methodologies for each STEAM area in the classroom.
-Are able to manifer the academic programs of all students Are capable of adapting the school curriculum to the people of pupils. with mild disabilities Incorporate STEAM education into educational practice on a daily basis. • Integrate learning objectives from the different STEAM areas in the same didactic proposal. С. • Are aware of the benefits that the STEAM program brings to the IMPLEMENTATION inclusion of students with mild disabilities.
-ISSUES

-• Are aware of the improvement that STEAM education produces in children's attitudes towards science and in the development of numeracy, speaking and listening skills (Bogdan and Greca, 2018; Duo-Terron et al., 2022). • Know that the STEAM program promotes meaningful learning and student motivation (Lage-Gómez and Ros, 2021). • Use art as an area that integrates the rest of the STEAM fields in didactic proposals (Lage-Gómez and Ros, 2021). • Are aware of the benefits that educational inclusion programs for students with mild disabilities also bring to non-disabled students. • Are aware of the benefits for the learning of students with mild disabilities of being taught in the mainstream classroom.
+Know the theoretical basis of STEAM education.
+Are able to monitor the academic progress of all students.
+Are capable of adapting the school curriculum to the needs of pupils with mild disabilities Incorporate STEAM education into educational practice on a daily basis.
+Integrate learning objectives from the different STEAM areas in the same didactic proposal.
+C. Are aware of the benefits that the STEAM program brings to the IMPLEMENTATION inclusion of students with mild disabilities.
+ISSUES Are aware of the improvement that STEAM education produces in children's attitudes towards science and in the development of numeracy, speaking and listening skills (Bogdan and Greca, 2018; Duo-Terron et al., 2022).
+Know that the STEAM program promotes meaningful learning and student motivation (Lage-Gómez and Ros, 2021).
+Use art as an area that integrates the rest of the STEAM fields in didactic proposals (Lage-Gómez and Ros, 2021).
+Are aware of the benefits that educational inclusion programs for students with mild disabilities also bring to non-disabled students.
+Are aware of the benefits for the learning of students with mild disabilities of being taught in the mainstream classroom.